2011 SHELL SHOW AWARDS

 The Award honors the memory of long time North Carolina Shell Club member and Treasurer Janet Durand.
 Janet was well known for shell craft as a regular fixture at club meetings.

-They award is present to the best entry within the Art and Craft Category 22, Using Actual Shells where the exhibitor has used only material they have self-collected.
+They award is present to the best entry within the Art and Craft Category 1, Using Actual Shells where the exhibitor has used only material they have self-collected.
 The shells, other sea life, drift wood etc, must be entirely self-collected by the entrant.
 No shell, sea life, etc., that is traded for, received as gift or purchased may be included in the work.

-Best Shell In Show
+Best Shell of the Show (Any Source)

 The one shell the judges determine to be the most remarkable and/or striking that inspires the pursuit of the best and unusual.
 The Award is made to the best shell whether part of an exhibit entry or as a single specimen.
 The Award may be given to an exhibit earning any other major award at the same shell show.
 A shell can receive this award only once in any North Carolina Shell Show.

-Best Self-Collected Shell
+Best Self-Collected Shell of the Show

 This is the one self-collected shell in the show that the judges determine to be most noteworthy by species, quality inspiring others in the personal pursuit of the finest shells.
 The specimen can be entered as single stand alone shell or as part of a larger scientific exhibit.
 The Award may be given to an exhibit earning any other major award at the same shell show.
 The shell may also receive the Best Shell In Show award.
 A shell may receive the Award only once in any North Carolina Shell Show.